What Do Peacocks Eat?

 When they are in the wild, peacocks will feast on a variety of different foods, but what they eat is not a well-known fact.

 Peacocks love feasting on plants and they eat a lot of different varieties.
-They enjoy eating leafy greens, flower petals, roots, soft leaves, and grass.
+They enjoy pecking leafy greens, flower petals, roots, soft leaves, and grass.

 They are not very fussy when it comes to what plants they eat, but a soft texture is preferable as it allows them to enjoy their food without damaging themselves.

-Peacocks have very sharp talons that enable them to capture small reptiles to feast on, which is what makes up a lot of their daily diet.
+Peacocks have very sharp talons that enable them to capture small snakes and reptiles to feast on, which is what makes up a lot of their daily diet.

 They enjoy eating several different small reptiles like snakes and lizards, but they cannot eat turtles or other reptiles with a hard shell as this can cause internal damage.